 Key Stage 1 Consists of two year groups, Year 1 and Year 2 for children aged from 5-7 years.

-At KISU we have an open door policy where parents are able to contribute to their children’s learning by participating in parent involvement mornings.
+At KISU we have an open door policy where parents are able become involved in, and contribute to, their children’s learning by participating in our regular parent involvement mornings.

-On the whole, at Kampala International School in Key Stage 1, the children are provided with a warm, friendly, supportive and creative environment where they are encouraged to experience new challenges, overcome fears and reach their full potential.
+So, in conclusion, children in Key Stage 1 are provided with a rich, warm, friendly, supportive and creative environment where they are encouraged and supported to become avid and resilient learners and kind, thoughtful children.